9 Effective And Natural Constipation Solutions

-Focus on eating at least 3-4 servings of fresh fruit each day along with 5-6 servings of vegetables while pregnant.
+Focus on eating at least 3-4 servings of fresh fruit daily and 5-6 servings of vegetables while pregnant.
 This should be a daily goal for you – not just something you do some days of the week.

-Along with that, also make sure that you are drinking enough water.
-Some women do find their thirst is down when pregnant, especially when they do tend to feel more bloated and water is the last thing they want to put into their system, but make a conscious effort to sip water throughout the day.
+Along with that, make sure that you are drinking enough water.
+Some women do find their thirst is down when pregnant, especially when they do tend to feel more bloated, and water is the last thing they want to put into their system, but they make a conscious effort to sip water throughout the day.

 This will help you get your hydration needs met and help ease the constipation you may feel.

-Pregnant women should not take any medicine or over the counter drugs for constipation unless it has been approved by your treating physician.
+Pregnant women should not take any medicine or over-the-counter drugs for constipation unless it has been approved by their treating physician.